mobook/MO-book/intro.md

 # Data-Driven Mathematical Optimization in Python

-Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization in Python*, a project currently under development with completion expected by Spring 2023.
+Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization in Python*, a project currently under development with completion expected by Spring, 2023.
 These notebooks introduce the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these notebooks are to:

 * provide a foundation for learning mathematical optimization hands-on,
 * demonstrate the tools and concepts of optimization with practical examples,